pkmn/engine/docs/DESIGN.md

   substantially more complicated as it contains branches and hooks for all other generations (and the simpler code for other generations must **pay the price for all of the modern generation code**).
-Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the functionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved).
+Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the behavior may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved).
 - Pokémon Showdown is built around a custom **generic event system** with an intricate bubbling and priority system.
 This system is very powerful, though event dispatch is expensive and the